Spypoint Link-Micro LTE AT&T Review

 - No time lapse (or video)

-The Spypoint Link Micro is a 4G/LTE AT&T cellular camera.
+The Spypoint Link Micro is a 4G/LTE AT&T game camera.
 This particular camera has had quite a bit of hype as the low price point is an easy attention grabber.

 Picture Quality: 74/100